I'll tell you guys, I'll tell you, Kit, Mike, I know why she's crying.

 It's remarkable.

-And it's the slickest marketing campaign I've ever seen.
+I mean, it's the slickest marketing campaign I've ever seen.

-And it belies his voting record belies this transcendent message of hope.
+And it belies, his voting record belies this transcendent message of hope.

 I want to get into that, but first on the economics.